wabarr/PAPER/_people/sloan-fridrich.md

 headshot: assets/images/sloanfridrich.jpeg
 role: undergraduate researcher
 username: sloanfridrich
-alum: false
+alum: true
 ---

-Sloan Fridrich is an undergraduate studying biological anthropology and human anatomy.
+Sloan Fridrich was an undergraduate studying biological anthropology and human anatomy at GWU.
 Their interests in the PAPER lab include faunal analysis, comparative osteology, and bone markings with overall interests in forensic anthropology and paleoanthropology.
-They are currently aiding a research team in creating a 3D skeleton online database.
+Sloan aided in creating a 3D skeleton online database, and worked on a 3D geometric morphometric study of the ecomorphology of the bovid radioulna.